Notre Dame Law Review Submissions Guidelines

 If the Law Review extends an offer of publication, the window in which the offer remains open can vary depending on when the article was submitted, how quickly the submission was reviewed and an offer extended, etc. This “offer window” could be anywhere from two to five days, and as noted above, could arrive within one week of submission, if not sooner.
 The Law Review may grant extensions in certain circumstances, but extensions will be rare and at the discretion of the journal.

-If you have any questions about the Law Review’s submissions guidelines, please contact the Executive Articles Editor at firstname.lastname@example.org or 574-631-7097.
+If you have any questions about the Law Review’s submissions guidelines, please contact the Executive Articles Editor at email@example.com or 574-631-7097.
+If you have any questions about Reflection‘s submissions process, please contact the Executive Online Editor at firstname.lastname@example.org.
 If you require technical assistance with Scholastica, please contact Brian Cody at email@example.com or online at https://scholasticahq.com/contact_us.